Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Time Series Analysis

 We visually inspected the lightcurves of all objects in the main sample to see whether we can identify the lag signals by eye.
+Figure \ref{fig:lcexamp} shows examples of the visible lag signals marked by the arrows.
+The local peaks or valleys pointed to by the arrows visibly appear later in the bands with longer wavelengths.
+We also marked the visible lag signals in the full-size lightcurve plots presented in the online journal.

-We find that 13 out of the 18 unflagged objects and 2 out of the 5 flagged objects in the main sample show visible lags in at least one of the \textit{griz} bands.
+We find that 12 out of the 17 unflagged objects and 2 out of the 5 flagged objects in the main sample show at least one visible lag feature in at least one of the \textit{griz} bands.
 These results are listed in Table \ref{tab:objresult}.
-Most of the unflagged objects in the main sample have lags that are directly visible from the lightcurves.
-Figure \ref{fig:lczoom} shows examples of the lightcurves of DES J063037.48$-$575610.3 from the MaxVis field and DES J034003.89$-$264524.52 from the C26202 fields.
-We outline the region where the lag signal is most obvious with black rectangles.
-For DES J063037.48$-$575610.3, the lightcurves within the black rectangle show clear peaks, and it is obvious that the peaks appear later in the bands with longer wavelengths.
-Similarly, the lightcurves of DES J034003.89$-$264524.52 show clear valleys within the black rectangle which appear later at longer wavelengths.
-We also note that the fraction of the objects where the lag signals are not clearly visible is larger for the flagged sample, and these objects often have lags smaller than the cadence of the lightcurve.
+We note that most of the unflagged objects in the main sample have lags that are directly visible from the lightcurves.
+The objects where the lag signals are not clearly visible often have lags that are smaller than the cadence of the lightcurve.
+This is true of a larger fraction of the flagged sample.